-The second argument is based on the interaction of the fronting particle with different voices.
-AF is in complementary distribution with other voice morphemes (García Matzar & Rodríguez Guaján 1997; López Ixcoy 1997; Aissen 2017b), which implies that AF is an instance of voice.
-In contrast, the fronting particle can be combined with different voice morphemes, which implies that the fronting particle is not an instance of voice.38
+The second asymmetry concerns the interaction of the fronting particle with different voices.
+The AF morpheme is in complementary distribution with voice morphemes (García Matzar & Rodríguez Guaján 1997; López Ixcoy 1997; Aissen 2017b), which implies that it is an instance of voice.
+In contrast, the fronting particle can be combined with different voice morphemes, which implies that it is not an instance of voice.37

-- (58) Passive voice is compatible with wi in Kaqchikel Ankuchi x-Ø-k'ay-ix (wi) ri wäy? where COM-B3S-sell-PASS FP DET tortilla 'Where were the tortillas sold?' - (59) Antipassive voice is compatible with wi in Kaqchikel - a.
+- (52) Passive voice is compatible with wi in Kaqchikel Ankuchi x-Ø-k'ay-ix (wi) ri wäy? where COM-B3S-sell-PASS FP DET tortilla 'Where were the tortillas sold?' - (53) Antipassive voice is compatible with wi in Kaqchikel

+a.
 Akuchi' x-at-loq'-on wi? where COM-B2S-buy-AP FP

-'Where did you go buying (something)?'
+'Where did you go buying (some thing)?'
 (Filiberto Patal Majzul p.c.)

-- b.
-R-ik'in jun xik x-Ø-i-tz'ib'-an wi.
-A3S-RN a pen COM-B3S-A1S-write-AP FP 'With a pen I wrote.'
-(Adapted from Silberman 1995:33) - c.
-Ankuchi x-Ø-kam-sa-n (wi)? where COM-B3S-die-CAUS-AP FP 'Where is the killing place?'
+b.
+R-ik'in jun xik x-i-tz'ib'-an wi.

+A3S-RN a pen COM-B1S-write e-AP FP

+'With a pen I wrote.'
+(Adapted from Silberman 1995:33)

+c.
+Ankuchi x-Ø-kam-sa-n (wi)?

+where COM-B3S-die-CAUS-A P FP

+'Where is the killing place (for c attle)?'

-This further suggests that AF and the fronting particle are elements of a different nature.
-As a result, we set aside any analysis that would conflate the fronting particle with AF.
+Given the two distributional asymmetries between the AF morpheme and the fronting particle, we conclude that they are elements of a different nature.
+As a result, we set aside any analysis that would conflate the two.

-AF and the fronting particle cannot co-occur for independent reasons.
-AF implicates A'-extraction of the external argument of a transitive verb and the fronting particle implicates the extraction of a low adjunct.
+37 The AF morpheme and the fronting particle cannot co-occur for independent reasons.
+The appearance of the AF morpheme implicates A'-extraction of the external argument of a transitive verb and the fronting particle implicates the extraction of a low adjunct.